 When a team builds an app they are building two types of code.
 They are building code that leverages the framework and code that models the business problem or rather they should be.

-If we want teams to be able to build software faster then sharing code is a strategy that can be used.
+If you want teams to be able to build software faster; sharing code is a strategy that can be used.

 If we share code across some apps and backend services then we need a way to distribute this code.

 I worked on a project a few years ago where we had a few different apps that all needed common functionality within the organisation.
 They all needed the same way to handle security, authentication and also text formatting.
 The company would set the policy on security and needed to be sure all the apps were implementing it in the right way.
 And some of the text display that the company needed was implemented in the marketing department and needed to be rolled out across all apps.

 We found that by simplifying to one language we were able to more rapidly implement features because a lot of the plumbing work had already been done (in the packaged code).